lucas-gustavoc/fasttagging/README.md

 # FastTagging for Brackets
-An extension for [Brackets](https://github.com/adobe/brackets/) to generate a tag with classes ans id in a really fast way.
+An extension for [Brackets](https://github.com/adobe/brackets/) to generate a tag with classes and id in a really fast way.

 ### How to Install
 1. Select **Brackets > File > Extension Manager...**